 price and refund policy: The price is $450 for 10 sessions.
 There are no cash refunds after the second week of the session, but credit is given toward the next session if you must drop out of the current one.
 Feel free to drop in for one session at the $50 drop-in rate and see what you think.

-parking: Parking is plentiful.
+parking: Parking on 48th Avenue, on Pacheco and Ortega and on Lower Great Highway is plentiful.
 The neighborhood is safe and quiet and you can hear the ocean.
 You can also walk on the ocean before or after the workshop, as it is less than a block away.

 nearby eats: On the corner of Noriega and 46th is The Pizza Place on Noriega, an excellent pizza joint and surfer hangout.
 La Playa Taqueria, a burrito joint, is pretty decent, and there’s two cafes, the Devils Teeth Bakery and the Sea Biscuit.
-On Judah, four blocks away, are Java Beach, the Beachside, the quite excellent restaurant Outerlands, the Thai Cottage … if you’re hungry …
+On Judah, four blocks away, are Java Beach, the Beachside, the Seabreeze, the quite excellent Outerlands, and the Thai Cottage.

-delicious baked goods: Norma Tennis is a first-rate baker.
-Excellent fresh-baked cookies, pastries or brownies are always available at the workshop, as are healthy snacks, good cheeses with crackers, coffee, fresh cold filtered water, and occasionally fruit and other things.
+delicious baked goods: Norma Tennis bakes for every workshop.
+Excellent cookies, pastries, cakes and assorted treats are always available at the workshop, as are delicious cheeses with crackers, drip-brewed coffee made in the Moccamaster, fresh cold filtered water, and occasionally fruit and other things.

 atmosphere: The house is warm, comfortable and pretty much non-allergenic, as there are hardwood floors and all the paint is new, and the furnace is new, and the furniture is mainly of a lightly upholstered variety.
 Plus, the ocean air can be quite invigorating!